New from ACTIVE: Check out our latest products here

 Blog

-There are several types of wetsuits and while they’re all made for the same purpose, they do vary in thickness, style, and material.
-Here are some of the most common kinds.
+There are several types of wetsuits and while they’re all made for the same purpose, they vary in thickness, style, and material.
+Here are some of the most common kinds:

-The Long John Wetsuit: The long john wetsuit is different from the full wetsuit in that it doesn’t have any sleeves.
-While your arms won’t be protected, it allows for better paddling, which makes it ideal for certain sports such as kayaking.
+The Long John Wetsuit: The long John wetsuit is different from the full wetsuit in that it doesn’t have any sleeves.
+While your arms won’t be protected, it allows for better paddling, which makes it ideal for some sports such as kayaking.

 What Material Are Wetsuits Made Of?